Associate Professor (on leave)

 Work E-mail: firstname.lastname@example.org

 Vanessa teaches or has taught criminal law, evidence, constitutional law, comparative constitutional law, administrative law, a seminar on the Supreme Court of Canada, and a graduate course on the impact of the Canadian Charter of Rights and Freedoms on criminal law and procedure.
 In 2011 she received the University of New Brunswick Faculty of Law’s Award for Teaching Excellence.

-Vanessa is also counsel at Russomanno Criminal Law, where she provides strategic advice and litigates complex constitutional and criminal law matters on behalf of clients.
+Vanessa is also counsel at Russomanno Criminal Law, where she provides strategic advice and litigates complex constitutional and criminal law matters.
 She recently appeared before the Supreme Court of Canada as co-counsel for the intervener Criminal Lawyer's Association in R v Saeed.

 Read Vanessa's papers on SSRN: http://ssrn.com/author=1615707.

 The Canadian Constitution in Transition (Toronto: University of Toronto Press, 2018) (forthcoming) (with Richard Albert & Paul Daly, eds).

 Articles and Book Chapters

 "Gender-Based Analysis Plus (GBA+) as Constitutional Implementation" (2018) Canadian Bar Review (forthcoming).

 "Introduction" in Richard Albert, Paul Daly & Vanessa MacDonnell, eds, The Canadian Constitution in Transition (Toronto: University of Toronto Press, 2018) (forthcoming) (with Richard Albert & Paul Daly).

 "The Reductionism of Global Models of Constitutional Rights" (2018) 12:1 Journal of Law & Ethics of Human Rights 73.